USS Pintado (SS-387): Third patrol, October 1944 – January 1945

 On Pintados third war patrol, Lt.
 Comdr.
 Clarey commanded a wolfpack which included Atule and Jallao.
 The group departed Pearl Harbor 9 October heading for the South China Sea.
 Meanwhile, General Douglas MacArthur was preparing to return to the Philippines.
 When his troops landed on Leyte 20 October, the Japanese Navy struck back with all its force in a "go for broke" attempt to smash the invasion.
 The result was the Battle for Leyte Gulf.

 As the Americans turned back the Japanese offensive, Clarey's submarines sped toward Luzon Strait to attack the Northern Japanese Force which Admiral William Halsey's Third Fleet had engaged off Cape Engaño.
 On the night of 25 October, Jallao made radar contact with bomb-damaged light cruiser Tama fleeing from Halsey.
 Pintado closed the scene with Jallao but held her fire while her sister submarine attacked, ready to join in if needed.
-Jallao launched seven torpedoes, and Tama broke up and went to the bottom, the last cruiser to go down in the Battle off Cape Engaño.
+Jallao launched seven torpedoes, and Tama broke up and sank, the last cruiser to go down in the Battle off Cape Engaño.

 A bonus came on 3 November when Pintados periscope revealed "the largest enemy ship we have ever seen", apparently an oiler in the support group for the Japanese carriers.
 Clarey fired six bow torpedoes at the huge target, but enemy destroyer Akikaze deliberately crossed their path to intercept the torpedoes before they could reach their target.
 The destroyer disintegrated in a tremendous explosion which provided an effective smoke screen protecting the original target until the two remaining Japanese escorts forced the submarine to dive and withdraw to escape exploding depth charges.Pintado joined Halibut on 14 November and escorted the damaged submarine to Saipan, arriving Tanapag Harbor five days later.
 After a week in port, she resumed her war patrol south of Takao.
 On the night of 12 December – 13 December, she sank two enemy landing craft, Transport No. 12 and Transport No. 104, and claimed she had sunk a third, Transport No. 106, but apparently missed.
 Two days later she headed for Australia and arrived Brisbane on New Year's Day 1945.
 She won the Presidential Unit Citation for extraordinary skill and heroism on her first three war patrols.